cardano-scaling/hydra/docs/docs/tutorial/index.md

 - A Hydra verification key to identify them in the head
 - A Cardano verification key to identify them on the blockchain
 - Protocol parameters to use in the Hydra head

 ## Step 3.
 Start the Hydra node

-## Step 3: Start the Hydra node

 Scripts are pre-published for all [released](https://github.com/input-output-hk/hydra/releases) HYDRA_VERSIONs of the `hydra-node` and common Cardano networks.
-Consult the [user manual](../configuration#reference-scripts) for guidance on publishing your own scripts.

-For all [released](https://github.com/input-output-hk/hydra/releases) HYDRA_VERSIONs of the `hydra-node` and common Cardano networks,  scripts are pre-published.
 Consult the [user manual](../configuration#reference-scripts) for guidance on publishing your own scripts.

 Start the `hydra-node` using these parameters: